-This course is a supervised internship in computer and information technology occupations.
-Internships are courses in which students demonstrate knowledge and skills learned in the classroom in a real work situation, while developing new job-specific knowledge and skills.
-Internships also help students better understand an occupation, and to gauge their interest and compatibility with a specific career.
+This course introduces the design and development of 3 dimensional interactive applications such as video games, and to gauge their interest and compatibility with a specific career.
 Students can earn up to 8 units per semester (for a total of 16 combined Work Experience units).